Implan-Group/api/impact/readme.md

 - `output` (number, optional except for `IndustryOutput` events) - The total output value for this Event
 - `employment` (number, optional except for `IndustryEmployment` events) - The total number of people employed
 - `employeeCompensation` (number, optional except for `IndustryEmployeeCompensation` events) - The total compensation paid to non-proprietor employees
-- `proprietorIncome` (number, optional except for `IndustryProprietorIncome` events) - The total compensation paid to proprietors
+- `proprietorIncome` (number, optional except for `IndustryProprietorIncome` events) - The total compensation paid to proprietors - Not applicable to International industry sets
 - `tags` (array of text, optional): Additional tags to associate with this Event

 ###### Additional Request Parameters